A team of 6 backpackers set out to hike the length of the Grand Canyon.

 Yes, it’s basically waterproof.

-I have not submerged the pack under water for a period of time.
+Admittedly, I have not submerged the pack under water for a significant of time.
 I feel that if put to such a test, a small about of water would eventually find its way inside the pack.
 After all, the founders of Hyperlite Mountain Gear admit that their products may not be 100% water proof, but rather that they’re “high water resistant.”

 With that said, I’m confident that the pack’s contents will stay dry in a heavy rain storm.
 Even further, I’m confident in its ability to repel deluges of whitewater, and in its integrity when dunked in slot canyons with deep pools.